gvwilson/buildtogether.tech/src/git-solo/index.md

 Each entry has:

 -   A line labeled `commit` followed by a large hexadecimal number.
-This number is a unique [%i "Git!commit ID" %]label[%/i%] for the state of the project's files at that point in time.  if we want to refer to a particular version of our project, we can use this or its first half-dozen digits (such as `6e30bd`) so long as the latter is unambiguous.
+This number is a unique label[%i "Git!commit ID" %] for the state of the project's files at that point in time.  if we want to refer to a particular version of our project, we can use this or its first half-dozen digits (such as `6e30bd`) so long as the latter is unambiguous.

 -   Two lines showing who saved the state of the project and when.
-The name and email address in the `Author` field are the ones we set up with `git config`; the [%i "timestamp!of Git commit" %][%g timestamp "timestamp" %][%/i%] is accurate to the second, and includes time zone information like the `-0500` showing that I'm in Eastern time so that anyone in the world can tell exactly when these files were saved.
+The name and email address in the `Author` field are the ones we set up with `git config`; the [%g timestamp "timestamp" %][%i "timestamp!of Git commit" %] is accurate to the second, and includes time zone information like the `-0500` showing that I'm in Eastern time so that anyone in the world can tell exactly when these files were saved.

--   A short comment called a [%i "commit message (version control)" "Git!commit message" %][%g commit_message "commit message" %][%/i%] that tells us what this change is all about.
+-   A short comment called a [%g commit_message "commit message" %][%i "commit message (version control)" "Git!commit message" %] that tells us what this change is all about.
 We will take a look in [%x git-team %] at how to write a good commit message; for now, just remember that if you and your teammates have made a hundred changes to the project over the course of ten or twelve weeks, you're going to want something more informative than "Fixed stuff."

-All right: what are [%i "commit (version control)" "Git!commit" %][%g commit "commits" %][%/i%] and where do they come from?
+All right: what are [%g commit "commits" %][%i "commit (version control)" "Git!commit" %] and where do they come from?
 A commit is a snapshot of the project at a particular moment in time; we create them using a command
 like: